vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a manager, I want to create new categories so that users can classify their advertisements properly.
 - **Permissions/Role**: Manager
 - **Acceptance Criteria**:
-  - The category name must be unique.
+  - The category name must be unique
+  - The category name must have a minimum length of 5 characters (optional)
-  - The system should validate that the category name is not empty.
+  - The system should validate that the category name is not null or empty.

 ---

 ## US04 - View categories list
 - **Endpoint**: `GET /categories`
 - **Description**: As a user, I want to view a list of all available categories so that I can classify advertisements correctly and search by item category.
-- **Permissions/Role**: Client
+- **Permissions/Role**: All
 - **Acceptance Criteria**:
   - The system should return a list of categories with their respective names.